Koredotcom/docs/docs/xo/answers/content-sources/web-crawl.md

 **Source Title** – Provide a unique name for the web source.

-**Description—**Enter a description of the source.
+**Description** - Enter a description of the source.
 This field can contain any information about the source, such as the data it offers and the reason for adding it as a source.

 **Crawl Sources** – There are three ways to initiate crawling for a web domain.

-1. **URL **– Provide the base URL of the web domain to be crawled.
+1. **URL** – Provide the base URL of the web domain to be crawled.
 When a URL is provided, the crawler automatically goes through the web pages that are discoverable through this URL in the domain based on the **crawl configuration** discussed below.
 2. **Upload Sitemap** – Provide a list of sitemaps as a CSV file and a Base URL.
 The base URL is used to validate the URLs in the sitemaps.
 It crawls through all the web pages listed in each sitemap in the CSV file, for which the URL matches the Base URL.
 If a URL in the sitemap does not match the base URL, the crawler skips that URL and does not crawl it.
 The crawl options are used to refine the URLs further for crawling.
 You can use the sample sitemap CSV to learn the format of the CSV file.
 3. **Upload URL**– Provide a list of URLs to crawl in the form of a CSV file and a base URL.
 The base URL is used to validate the URLs in the CSV file.
 In this case, the crawler goes through all the pages listed in the CSV file that match the Base URL.
 The URLs that match the base URL are crawled, and those that do not match are skipped.
 The crawl options are used to refine the URLs further for crawling.
 In this case, crawl depth and max URL crawl options are not required.
-Use the _Sample URL CSV _to learn about the format of the CSV file.
+Use the *Sample URL CSV* to learn about the format of the CSV file.

 **Crawl Configuration**—This is the Crawl configuration for the source.
 This is used to further refine the pages to be crawled.